Iran’s Anti-Israel Ideology: Quds Day

 Quds Day 2020 Poster

 Although Quds Day events in Iran were canceled in 2021 due to the COVID-19 pandemic, the Islamic Republic’s Supreme Leader Ali Khamenei did not miss the occasion to disseminate propaganda and demonstrate his commitment to anti-Israel causes.
-His office frequently takes to Twitter to encourage Palestinian violence against Israel.
+His office frequently takes to the X platform, formerly Twitter, to encourage Palestinian violence against Israel.
 His tweets were so horrific that the Anti-Defamation League called on Twitter to close his account for violating Twitter rules that state users will be suspended if they “glorify, celebrate, praise or condone violent crimes.”
 The civil rights organization asserted that Khamenei’s tweets, which have a global reach, constitute blatant anti-Semitism.

-Quds Day in 2021 witnessed the escalation of hostilities between Israeli security forces and Palestinians.
-Tensions were already running high because the Israeli Supreme Court was deciding on a case to determine whether four Palestinian families in the East Jerusalem neighborhood of Sheikh Jarrah could be evicted from their homes.
-A hearing on the case was scheduled for May 10th, the day that Israelis celebrate their capture of East Jerusalem in the 1967 war.
 These tensions were exacerbated when Khamenei expressed his support for Palestinian militant groups that are intent on reclaiming East Jerusalem, including its Muslim, Christian, and Jewish holy sites, and establishing it as the capital of a Palestinian state.
 Then on Quds Day, Palestinian youths brought rocks and fireworks to their gathering at the Al-Aqsa Mosque, the third-holiest place in Islam, with which to attack the Israeli police that were present in the area to keep the peace.
 In response to this threat, the Israeli police raided the mosque and fired rubber bullets and stun-grenades.

 The religious tensions in 2021 finally boiled over into a violent conflict between Israel and Gaza militant groups Hamas and Palestinian Islamic Jihad (PIJ), with the former carrying out airstrikes against military targets in the Gaza Strip in response to the latter’s decision to launch rockets into Israeli population centers.
 Iran, who supplies the terrorist organizations with weapons, instigated further escalation and threw its diplomatic weight behind the groups.

-Nevertheless, tensions are running high given the wave of Arab terror attacks against Israelis throughout March and early April 2022, which have claimed the lives of 14 people in Israel.
+Nevertheless, tensions were running high given the wave of Arab terror attacks against Israelis throughout March and early April 2022, which have claimed the lives of 14 people in Israel.
 The Israeli army conducted a raid in the West Bank on suspects involved in a terror attack in Bnei Brak and killed Palestinian militants that opened fire on them.
 On Friday, April 15th, 2022, after morning prayers at the Al-Aqsa Mosque, Palestinians began throwing stones and fireworks at Israeli forces, who responded with stun grenades and tear gas.

-Militants in Gaza fired rockets into Israel on April 18th, April 20th, and April 22nd.
-No group claimed responsibility for the rocket attacks, but the Israeli Defense Forces (IDF) suspect Hamas of initiating them.
-On the day of the first attacks, Ali Akbar Velayati, the foreign policy advisor of Iran’s supreme leader, reportedly spoke via phone with Hamas political bureau chief Ismail Haniyeh and Secretary General of the Palestinian Islamic Jihad Movement Ziyad al-Nakhalah.
+On the day of the first attacks in April 2022, Ali Akbar Velayati, the foreign policy advisor of Iran’s supreme leader, reportedly spoke via phone with Hamas political bureau chief Ismail Haniyeh and Secretary General of the Palestinian Islamic Jihad Movement Ziyad al-Nakhalah.
 Separately, Iran’s foreign minister, Hossein Amir Abdollahian, engaged in phone calls with the leadership of Hamas and Palestinian Islamic Jihad.
 Israeli officials believe that a faction of Palestinian militants based in southern Lebanon were behind a rocket attack on April 25th on northern Israel.
 On Thursday, April 28th, the Commander-in-Chief of Iran’s IRGC, Hossein Salami, addressed Gaza via live video link from Tehran, which Axis of Resistance media hailed as the first time the IRGC commander-in-chief had done so.

 Frontpage of the Kayhan Newspaper April 28th, 2022

-Then ahead of Quds Day 2022, on Holocaust Remembrance Day, a state-controlled Iranian newspaper ran an article titled “Maybe Without War” by Mohammad Hadi Sahraei, head of the Kermanshah Basij Media Organization.
+Then, ahead of Quds Day 2022, on Holocaust Remembrance Day, a state-controlled Iranian newspaper ran an article titled “Maybe Without War” by Mohammad Hadi Sahraei, head of the Kermanshah Basij Media Organization.
 In this vile article, which must have had the approval of the Kayhan newspaper’s editor, Hossein Shariatmadari, an appointee of the Supreme Leader of Iran, Sahraei declared that “with expelling these [Jewish] people from Germany… Hitler showed he is smarter than all the current leaders of Europe and he is braver in expressing himself.”
 The article also promotes anti-Jewish conspiracy theories and Holocaust denial.
 Finally, this hate-filled piece ends with threats against Israel and musings on the day that Iran will take control of Jerusalem “without war.”
-This culminating line is meant to be a commentary on World War II, with parallels drawn between the Holocaust and the Iranian leadership’s fantasy of expelling the Jews from Israel.
+This line is meant to be a commentary on World War II, with parallels drawn between the Holocaust and the Iranian leadership’s fantasy of expelling the Jews from Israel.

 Quds Day Around the World